EDCD/EDMarketConnector/PLUGINS.md

     sys.stderr.write(data.get('commander') and data.get('commander').get('name') or '')
 ```

+This gets called when EDMC has just fetched fresh Cmdr and station data from
+Frontier's servers.

-The data is a dictionary containing the response from Frontier to a CAPI
+- `data` is a dictionary containing the response from Frontier to a CAPI
-`/profile` request.
+`/profile` request, augmented with two extra keys:
+    - `marketdata` - contains the CAPI data from the `/market` endpoint, if
+     docked and the station has the commodites service.
+    - `shipdata` - contains the CAPI data from the `/shipyard` endpoint, if
-TODO: market and shipyard augmentation
+     docked and the station has the shipyard service.
+- `is_beta` is a `bool` denoting if data came from a beta version of the game.

-#### Plugin-specific events
+#### Plugin-specific events.

-If the player has chosen to "Send flight log and Cmdr status to EDSM" this gets
-called when the player starts the game or enters a new system.
-It is called
-some time after the corresponding `journal_entry()` event.

 ```python
 def edsm_notify_system(reply):